 Crayfish, or crawdads, are found throughout New Mexico in irrigation ditches, rivers, and ponds.
-Crayfish are cultured extensively in shallow ponds in Louisiana and Texas.
-Crayfish frequently are double-cropped with more traditional agricultural crops (e.g., rice).
+They are cultured extensively in shallow ponds in Louisiana and Texas.
+Crayfish are frequently double-cropped with more traditional agricultural crops (e.g., rice).

 Markets for crayfish exist in many areas of the U.S., but competition from Louisiana and Texas producers will make product differentiation and niche marketing important to any New Mexico producer.

 It is important to note that culture of exotic species in New Mexico is controlled by the New Mexico Department of Game and Fish.
-An "Application for Importation of Exotic Species" must be made to and accepted by the Department prior to importing or beginning culture of any non-native non-indigenous species.
+An “Application for Importation of Exotic Species” must be made to and accepted by the Department before importing or beginning culture of any non-native, non-indigenous species.

 Tilapia is the common name applied to three genera of fish in the family Cichlidae.
 The species that are the most important for aquaculture include the Nile tilapia, the Mozambique tilapia, and the blue tilapia.
 Tilapia are similar in appearance to bluegill.
-Tilapia were imported from Africa to many parts of the world.
+They were imported from Africa to many parts of the world.
 Production of tilapia is centered in the southern U.S., the Caribbean, and Central America.
-In the U.S., tilapia also are cultured in colder climates using indoor recirculating systems or geothermal spring water.
+In the U.S., tilapia are also cultured in colder climates using indoor recirculating systems or geothermal spring water.

-Tilapia are a warmwater fish.
-They are disease resistant, tolerant of poor water quality, and grow well in most aquaculture systems.
-Culture methods ranging from open ponds to cages to water recirculating systems have been used to rear tilapia successfully.
-Tilapia also have been cultured successfully in saline water.
+Tilapia are warmwater fish.
+They are disease resistant and tolerant of poor water quality, and they grow well in most aquaculture systems.
+Culture methods ranging from open ponds to cages to water recirculating systems have been used to successfully rear tilapia.
+Tilapia have also been cultured successfully in saline water.
 They are also the species of fish most commonly grown in both hobby and commercial aquaponics systems.

 Tilapia will reproduce in most aquaculture systems.
-Reproduction is both a benefit and a hinderance to production of this species.
+Reproduction is both a benefit and a hindrance to production of this species.
 It is a benefit because fingerling production is simplified.
-It is a hinderance because tilapia spawn frequently.
-The high spawning frequency slows growth and the increased fish mass due to the fry in the culture unit leads to stunting in the population.
+It is a hindrance because tilapia spawn frequently.
+The high spawning frequency slows growth, and the increased fish mass due to the fry in the culture unit leads to stunting in the population.

 Markets for tilapia are growing worldwide.
 U.S. tilapia production grew from more than 2,000 metric tonnes (live weight) in 1991 to over 9,000 mt in 1998.
 Producer markets are available in niche markets or, if production is large enough, in larger outlets.

 The Chinese carps are warmwater to coolwater species.
-Reproduction is by hormone injection and eggs are incubated in McDonald jars or zug jars (see Glossary).
+Reproduction is induced by hormone injection, and eggs are incubated in McDonald jars or zug jars (see Glossary).
 Fry are reared in fertilized ponds.
 Artificial feeds can be used to rear these fish to foodsize in ponds.
-Carp also can be cultured in raceways with artificial feed.
+Carp can also be cultured in raceways with artificial feed.